JSJitsu/ai-battle-website/README.md

 Once inside, running `./docker-startup.sh` will get everything started.
 It should start the PostgreSQL service, install npm modules, create the database and tables, run a test game, and start the web server.
 Access the site at http://localhost:8080/.

+If you make changes to any _.tag_ files, they will need to be built again using `yarn run compile-tags` before the changes appear.

 ### Via Vagrant (might be outdated)

 See the [Vagrant website](https://www.vagrantup.com/) for more information.